 Estrogen: The cycle regulator

-FSH - The Conductor of the Cycle
+FSH - The conductor of the cycle

 A balanced FSH level is crucial for the proper functioning of the menstrual cycle and fertility.
 Over- or underproduction of FSH can cause cycle irregularities and fertility problems.
 Understanding FSH helps us decipher the complex choreography of the female cycle.